miluokou/compiler-using-hackerank-API/README.md

 License

-This project is released under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details